 Nixies Merfolk reject nixies from their cities and consider them a blight on their society; it is seen as cannibalism, and any nixie found attempting to mingle with a mermaid or merman is either exiled and driven out, or killed without mercy.

-Species info credited to Verridith and Daweia.
-Original concept by Kila.
+Species info credited to Verridith, Fyfergrund, and Daweia.

 Appearance All merfolk of each variant has two different forms: their water-shape, and land-shape.
 The water-shape is one that they will instinctively take whenever submerged in water, and has a humanoid upper half with the tail of an aquatic animal below.
 In their land-shape, their tails will transform into legs and their aquatic features and markings may dim or disappear (save for the kapa'pu).
 All merfolk will have subtle gills along their necks, though these may all but disappear when in land-shape.

 Moa'ana: The most common form of merfolk; these creatures can range in body type from any type of sea creature, including (but not limited to) fish, sharks, sea serpents, whales, and octopi, in any natural or unnatural colors, with any markings possible.
 Their skin color can be of any shade, and can be completely different from their tail-color, or the same, varying by individual.
 Frills and spines are not uncommon, and can either match the merfolk's tail type, or be completely different - especially in the case of those with vastly different parents, or hybrids between the types.